jakeprice-me/tech-notes/content/speed-up-powershell-invoke-webrequest.md

 ---
-id: speed-up-powershell-invoke-webrequest
+alias: speed-up-powershell-invoke-webrequest
-uuid: ac8a218b-2e69-4ce7-a2c2-00d0d2b80cb8
-title: Speed Up PowerShell Invoke-WebRequest
+category: powershell
+classification: public
 date: 2020-08-14 15:18:44
-modified:
-types: tech-note
-categories: powershell
+date_modified: null
+id: 20200814151844
 pinned: false
-tags: [windows, powershell]
+tags:
-private: false
-draft: false
+- windows
+- powershell
+title: Speed Up PowerShell Invoke-WebRequest
+type: tech-note
+uuid: ac8a218b-2e69-4ce7-a2c2-00d0d2b80cb8
 ---

 If you don't disable the progress bar when downloading a file using `Invoke-WebRequest` on Windows PowerShell, it will take significantly longer to download.